smoralb/MyHabits/README.md

     - Add reminder

 ## BUGS / REFACTOR
-    - Loader always visible when swipe down
     - Check if there are unused dependencies
     - Review all TextView styles and unify
     - Show buttons above the keyboard (e.g add task)
-    - Fix orientation to vertical

 References: